 To find a practitioner near you check out the Find a Practitioner page on the main Mizan website www.mizantherapy.com

 To book your first consultation and treatment, book here.

-Your first appointment is 3 hours, and so allow plenty of time for yourself that day.
+Your first appointment is upwards of 2 hours, and so allow plenty of time for yourself that day.

 There is an option for booking a standalone first appointment, but there is also a 3 massage deal, which reduces the cost by a rather considerable amount.